Woman Says Preparation For Situation Saved Her Life When She Was Robbed At Gunpoint In Bucktown

 CHICAGO (CBS) — A Chicago woman spoke out for the first time Wednesday after being targeted and robbed by a criminal crew in Bucktown.

-The victim told CBS 2’s Suzanne Le Mignot she was able to stay somewhat calm throughout the ordeal.READ MORE: Former House Speaker Dennis Hastert Reaches Tentative Settlement Over Payments To Man Who Accuses Him Of Abuse
+The victim told CBS 2’s Suzanne Le Mignot she was able to stay somewhat calm throughout the ordeal.READ MORE: Officer Struck By Car While Directing Traffic In South Loop, 2 In Custody

 After hearing about all of the carjackings and armed robberies in the news, Alicia Fierro constantly replayed scenarios in her mind if she were ever a victim.